Skip navigation

 As an international student you’ll also need to demonstrate your English language skills, so check with universities and colleges how they want you to do this.

-If you need a student visa, its likely you will need to take an English language test approved by UK Visas and Immigration (UKVI).
+If you need a student visa, its likely you'll need to take an English language test approved by UK Visas and Immigration (UKVI).
 If so, and if you get a place on a course, your university or college will let you know what to do and will help with the visa process.

 Gov.uk is the best place to keep up to date with anything student visa related, including details approved English language tests.